Starting Your Financial Future Together

 Before you make any investment decision, you need to consider two factors that should influence all of your choices--your risk tolerance and what investments are suitable for you.

 Risk can be simply defined as the possibility of suffering a loss.
 The higher the return on your investment, the greater the risk you are taking.
-One way to minimize your risk of financial loss is through diversification, which can be summed with the old adage, "Don't put all your eggs in one basket."

 Read more about risk and suitability before you decide on any investment.
 Complete a investor risk survey then compare to the score card to determine your risk tolerance.